Taro Yamamoto: Liberal Party (2016–2019)

-In October 2016, the People's Life Party was renamed to Liberal Party.
+In October 2016, the People's Life Party & Taro Yamamoto and Friends was renamed to Liberal Party in preparation of the upcoming general election in 2017.
+The party went into the election as an informal bloc, and most of its members chose to either run under the Kibō no Tō banner or as independents.

-In April 2019, the Liberal Party dissolved and merged into the Democratic Party for the People.
+In April 2019, the Liberal Party officially dissolved and merged into the Democratic Party for the People.
+However, Yamamoto announced his intentions before the merger to form a new group, named Reiwa Shinsengumi.

 Reiwa Shinsengumi (2019–present)

-In April 2019, Yamamoto formed a new party, left-liberal populist Reiwa Shinsengumi.
-In the first election the party contested, Yamamoto lost his seat in the House of Councillors after switching his electoral district from Tokyo to the party's National PR list, but he led his party to win two seats in the House of Councillors.
+In the first election the party contested, Yamamoto lost his seat in the House of Councillors after switching his electoral district from Tokyo to the party's National PR list, but he led his party to win 4.55% of the vote and two seats in the House of Councillors.
+Both of the candidates who won — Yasuhiko Funago and Eiko Kimura — were elected from the nationwide proportional bloc, and both were the first people with severe disabilities to be elected to the parliament.

 In June 2020, Yamamoto announced his candidacy for the 2020 Tokyo gubernatorial election.
-Yamamoto's campaign included a pledge to cancel the 2020 Summer Olympics and establish a direct cash relief handout program as a part of Tokyo's response to the COVID-19 pandemic.
+His campaign was mainly based around a pledge to cancel the 2020 Summer Olympics, and to also establish a 100,000 yen direct cash relief handout program as a part of Tokyo's response to the COVID-19 pandemic.
 Yamamoto came in third place in the election, winning 657,277 votes, or 10.72% of the vote.

+At the 2021 general election, Yamamoto won a seat in the House of Representatives running on the Tokyo PR list.
+His party won three seats, up from the one it held.
+It won seats in Tokyo, which was won by Yamamoto himself, the South Kanto proportional block, won by Ryo Tagaya, and the Kinki proportional block, which is held by Akiko Ōishi.
+The party also extensively co-operated with opposition parties, forming a four group pact with the Constitutional Democratic Party, Japanese Communist Party, and Social Democratic Party.
+Yamamoto also withdrew from running for Tokyo's 8th district and opted to run for Tokyo's proportional block as a result, leaving the 8th to the CDP's Harumi Yoshida.
+Reiwa Shinsengumi also withdrew seven candidates as part of the pact, meaning over 40% of its planned slate would end up not running.